The Team Behind Gojek's Dynamic Culture

 Moreover, from inception to execution, a single calendar event can take up to five months to plan.
 The DC team’s average to-do list consists of managing vendors, securing the date and location, inviting entertainment and hosts, coordinating with the logistics and finance teams, providing ample food and beverage, and ensuring the safety of all attendees.

-Jessy Rumamby, the team’s Manager of Events & Activities, explains how the initial brainstorming session can take up to a month to close: “We need time to finalise our event concept and speak to vendors and other stakeholders to see if our ideas are feasible.”
+Jessy Rumamby, the team’s Manager of Events & Activities, explains how the initial brainstorming session can take up to a month to close: “We need time to finalize our event concept and speak to vendors and other stakeholders to see if our ideas are feasible.”

 🂭 Work smart with the cards you’ve been dealt